When does it make sense to print on demand?

 Additionally, if your process entails a low volume but high mix of different labels, it can be easier to manage through your supplier to ensure you’re not wasting time swapping out label stock and managing multiple label formats.

-When you don’t have the resources
+3. When you don’t have the resources to label in-house

 In many facilities, lack of space is a genuine concern.
 If you don’t require variable data printed on-demand, you may want to consider outsourcing your label printing needs so you don’t have to store label media or find space for a printer.